Should you get a prepaid card?

 It’s a type of payment card that you pre-load with money.
 Unlike a debit or credit card, it’s not linked to a bank account.

-Once you’ve topped it up however, you can use your card in the same way you would spend with a debit or credit card.
+Once you’ve topped it up however, you can use your card in the same way you would spend with a debit or credit card - you just don’t have an overdraft, and you are not borrowing money.

 Prepaid cards are ideal if you don’t have a current account, and need a secure way to spend online.
 They’re also popular for spending abroad, budgeting and to help children and teenagers manage their money.

-All prepaid card transactions in Ireland are processed by Mastercard so you can use your card anywhere you see the Mastercard Acceptance Mark.
+Most prepaid cards are issued on the Mastercard or Visa network, so you can use your card anywhere you see the Mastercard or Visa acceptance marks.

 What’s the difference between a prepaid card and a debit card?